-The outstanding benefits of a bonded bullet is the chemical process that bonds the jacket to the soft lead bullet.
+The outstanding benefits of a bonded bullet are possible due to the chemical process that bonds the jacket to the soft lead bullet.
 It is this bonding process that provides greatly enhanced penetration and expansion.
 Without bonding, jacketed bullets often have the jacket shredded from the soft lead bullet core, causing uneven expansion, reduced penetration, and often a loss in bullet mass as the softer bullet splits into pieces rather than remaining intact.

-FBI Winchester PDX-1 Defender cartridges utilize flash suppressed powder to reduce excessive muzzle flash that can reduce daylight shooting vision, and seriously hinder low-light and night vision.
+FBI’s selected Winchester PDX-1 Defender load utilizes flash suppressed powder to reduce excessive muzzle flash that can hinder low-light and night vision.
 Winchester’s ammunition met and passed the FBI’s stringent darkened range evaluation.

 - Caliber: .40 S&W